Zico Soccer: Gameplay

-There is an exhibition mode, training mode, and two different kinds of cup (tournament) modes.
+Zico Soccer has an unusual control system where the player must move a cursor across the screen, and is thus compatible with the Super Famicom Mouse.
+The player can manage one of 25 teams, one of which is the Kashima Antlers with its real-life roster at the time of release; the rest are national teams with fictional players, with most other FIFA member nations excluded.

 The game starts with a coin toss and the winner chooses to have possession of the football or to choose what side of the field to defend.
-No club play is possible with national leagues; there are only international teams (except for Kashima Antlers).
-However, England is excluded along with most other FIFA member nations.
 Instead of directly controlling the players, the manager/player must choose who must pass the ball to which player, where to shoot the football, where to move the players on the board, and how they should shoot the football.

-Evaluation
+There is an exhibition mode, training mode, and two different kinds of cup (tournament) modes.
+Unlike most other sports games on the Super Famicom, there is no multiplayer mode.

-Perhaps because the hurdles were too high for beginners and the game's half-hearted use of real names was not well received, sales of this title were poor.
-For this reason, it is infamous as a “typical throwaway title from the late era of Super Famicom” than for the content of the game itself.
-One store reported that “new copies were piled up on the wagon for 10 yen.
+Reception